todogroup/opencodeofconduct/README.md

-= Open Code of Conduct
+# Open Code of Conduct

 An easy to reuse open source code of conduct for communities

-Developed by the @TODOGroup to promote code of conducts for open source communities.
+Developed by the [@TODOGroup](https://twitter.com/todogroup) to promote code of conducts for open source communities.

-== FAQ
+## FAQ

-*Q: What license is this code of conduct under?"
+#### What license is this code of conduct under?

-A: A very liberal CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/)
+A very liberal CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/)

-*Q: What companies support or use the open code of conduct?*
+#### What companies support or use the open code of conduct?

-A: Twitter, Square and more.
+Twitter, Square and more.

-*Q: Can I apply this code of conduct for conferences or events?*
+#### Can I apply this code of conduct for conferences or events?*

-A: It wasn't inteded for htat purpose, but we highly recommend you look at http://confcodeofconduct.com/
+It wasn't inteded for htat purpose, but we highly recommend you look at http://confcodeofconduct.com/

-== Thanks
+## Thanks

 We all stand on the shoulders of open source giants.